arjuuuuunnnnn/Orchestry/docs/developer-guide/leader-election.md

 ## Leader Election Algorithm

-AutoServe implements a simplified Raft-like consensus algorithm using PostgreSQL as the coordination backend.
+Orchestry implements a simplified Raft-like consensus algorithm using PostgreSQL as the coordination backend.
 This approach leverages the database's ACID properties to ensure consistent leader election.

 ### Core Concepts